awsdocs/amazon-elasticache-docs/doc_source/redis/nodes-connecting.md

    make
    ```

-1. At the command prompt of your EC2 instance, type the following command, substituting the endpoint of your cluster for the one shown in this example\.
+1. At the command prompt of your EC2 instance, type the following command\.

-   Repeat this step for each node in your cluster that you want to connect to\.

    ```
    src/redis-cli -c -h mycachecluster.eaogs8.0001.usw2.cache.amazonaws.com -p 6379